gradle/gradle/design-docs/improved-console.md

  - `void update(ProgressOperations operations)`
  - `void setStatusBarFormatter(StatusBarFormatter formatter)`

-> NOTE: Plugins can provide progress indication by publishing `BuildOperations` (separate effort)
+NOTE: Plugins can provide progress indication by wrapping underlying work in `BuildOperations`

 Implementation is similar to `ConsoleBackedProgressRenderer` with throttling and a data structure for storing recent updates.